-J Korpancova M W Braithwaite S G Hurrell
+J Korpancova M W Braithwaite S G Hurrell (resigned 23 December 2021) A O Bickerstaff (appointed 7 February 2022)

 Disclosure of information to auditors

 Having made the requisite enquiries, so far as the Directors in office at the date of the approval of this report are aware, there is no relevant audit information of which the auditor is unaware, and each Director has taken all reasonable steps to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
 This confirmation is given and should be interpreted in accordance with the provisions of s418 of the Companies Act 2006.